Skip to Main Content

 Factiva has a good interface for searching for articles about a company that are related to a specific topic such as bankruptcy.
 To locate articles on a company's bankruptcy:

 1. Open Factiva.
-Click on the Companies/Markets link in the main menu.
+Search for the company in the main search bar.

 Court Documents